-It’s a good idea to contact the funeral home or house of worship where the funeral is being held before making a purchase.
+- Tip: To avoid an accidental mix-up, contact the funeral home or house of worship where the funeral will be before making a purchase.

-When you gift flowers, oftentimes you have the opportunity to share your sentiments in a thoughtful note to be included in the arrangement.
-On that note, it is important to show support in a tasteful and thoughtful way.
+When you gift flowers, you might have the opportunity to share your sentiments in a thoughtful note attached to the arrangement.
+There are a few tips to keep in mind for sharing support in a tasteful and positive way.

 - Express sympathy for their loss

 - Do not minimize the death

 - Do not impose religious sentiments if you’re unsure they’d be welcomed or shared